misterbl/CV/README.md

 ## Laurent Bouhnik

-I  am Junior Full Stack Developer.
+I  am a Junior Full Stack Developer.

-Recent graduate from one of Europe most successful dev bootcamps, I have 10 years experience in recruitment, client relationship and team management.
+Recent graduate from one of Europe's most successful dev bootcamps, I have 10 years experience in recruitment, client relationship and team management.
 I have experience in following agile methodologies for project development, working comfortably on my own and within a team.

 ## Skills